Katman08/azure-fedramp-dump/README.md

 This script serves as evidence that security requirements have been fulfilled by printing the current configurations of relevant Microsoft Entra ID (Azure AD) security policies and Azure resource configurations.
 It is designed to support FedRAMP Moderate compliance assessments by providing automated evidence gathering for various security controls.

 The script retrieves configuration data from Microsoft Graph API and Azure Resource Manager (ARM) API to validate that security policies are properly configured and enforced across your Azure environment.
-Version 3 introduces enhanced audit record capabilities and comprehensive non-repudiation evidence collection.

-## Key Features in v3

-- **Enhanced Audit Record Collection**: Comprehensive audit records with all required non-repudiation attributes
-- **Microsoft Sentinel Integration**: Advanced monitoring of administrative actions, query auditing, and command execution
-- **Token Management**: Automated token refresh and management system
-- **Modular Architecture**: Separated concerns with dedicated modules for different functionality
-- **Comprehensive Output**: Detailed evidence collection with formatted output for compliance reporting

 ## How to Use